constantinadrian/savour/README.md

             - Landing section - Where the user it's welcome with a hero image and welcome text.

-            - Recipe section - Where the user can see three random recipes
+            - Recipe section - Where the user can see the most recent recipes uploaded

-            - Shop section - Where the user can see three random kitchen tools
+            - Shop section - Where the user can see the most recent kitchen tools uploaded

             - Footer - Where user can find links to site social media pages